CS5610AssignemntGroup/Pengjie-Zhou-lxw-assignment2/README.md

 Additional features we could consider include:

 1. User can set a color them from different color shades for the heatmap;
 2. User’s option to save the result of the display when they pause the game;
 3. User’s option to set the size of the cells;
 4. User can go forward and backward in the game.
-5. User can change the initial living rate because 5% is too low for many cases.
+5. User can change the initial living rate.
+6. User can randomize the grid with a button.
+At our current app, user need to go back to Home to set the row and column again to rerender new grid.

 **What assumptions did you make while working on this assignment?**

 1. 100 * 100 is the maximum size we make the board before the game slows down;
 2. The random generation of cells stops at the edges.
 3. In heatmap display,  the dead cells are set to die for 10 iteration at the beginning.
+4. At the beginning, each cell have a 50% chance of being alive